rkoschmitzky/monokel/README.md

 # monokel
-A simplistic but flexible observer Pipeline for filesystem events.
+A simple but flexible observer Pipeline for filesystem events.